GOD-OF-FIRE/GOD-OF-FIRE/README.md

 - I like __Gaming__ and __Sketching__ apart from technical interests.
 - I do competitive coding and explore Data Science concepts.
 - I enjoy collaborating with people on works of similar interest.
-- &nbsp;I'm on track for learning more about Artificial Intelligence, Machine learning and Data Science.
+- I'm on track for learning more about Artificial Intelligence, Machine learning and Data Science.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## You can reach me on :point_down: